 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.

-You are placed in classes and ensembles to enhance not just what you learn, but how you learn it, and provide you with new perspectives each day in class.
-Milan features many highly-qualified local instructors for both voice and instrumental performance to enrich your learning experience.
+While in Milan, you are placed in classes and ensembles to enhance not just what you learn, but how you learn it, and provide you with new perspectives each day in class.
+Milan features many highly-qualified local instructors for both voice and instrumental performance, composition, and theory to enrich your learning experience.

-Also, you may use concert venues for recitals, and attend concerts and rehearsals of professional performance organizations such as La Scala, La Verdi, Milano Classica, and Italian musical productions.
-In addition, we will help you with instrument rentals and studio time arrangements—all rental costs will be covered by IES Abroad.
+Also, you may use concert venues for recitals, and attend concerts and rehearsals of professional performance organizations such as La Scala, Milano Classica, La Verdi Symphony Orchestra and Chorus, and Italian musical productions.
+In addition, we help you with instrument rentals and studio time arrangements—all rental costs will be covered by IES Abroad.

-You take 15–19 credit hours per semester, and all courses are worth 3 credits unless otherwise specified.
+You must take 15–19 credits per semester, and all courses are worth 3 credits unless otherwise specified.
 Language courses are taught in Italian, and all other courses are taught in English or Italian.

 Instrumental Performance: (All Instruments)